-California Venues Grant - For taxable years beginning on or after September 1, 2020, and before January 1, 2030, California law allows an exclusion from gross income for grant allocations received by a taxpayer pursuant to the California Venues Grant Program that is administered by the Office of Small Business Advocate (CalOSBA).
-For more information, see R&TC Section 17158 and Schedule CA (540) specific line instructions in Part I, Section B, line 8z.
+Small Business and Nonprofit COVID-19 Supplemental Paid Sick Leave Relief Grant - For taxable years beginning on or after January 1, 2021, and before January 1, 2030, California law allows an exclusion from gross income for grant allocations received by a taxpaver pursuant to the California Small Business and Nonprofit COVID-19 Supplemental Paid Sick Leave Relief Grant Program that is established by Section 12100.975 of the Government Code.
+For more information, see Schedule CA (540), California Adjustments -Residents, specific line instructions in Part I, Section B, line 8z and Revenue and Taxation Code (R&TC) Section 17158.

-California Microbusiness COVID-19 Relief Grant - For taxable years beginning on or after January 1, 2020, and before January 1, 2023, California law allows an exclusion from gross income for grant allocations received by a taxpayer pursuant to the California Microbusiness COVID-19 Relief Program that is administered by CalOSBA.
-Federal law has no similar exclusion.
-For more information, see Schedule CA (540) specific line instructions in Part I, Section B, line 8z.
+Turf Replacement Water Conservation Program - For taxable years beginning on or after January 1, 2022, and before January 1, 2027, California law allows an exclusion from gross income for any amount received as a rebate, voucher, or other financial incentive issued by a public water system, as defined, local government, or state agency for participation in a turf replacement water conservation program.
+For more information, see Schedule CA (540) specific line instructions in Part I. Section B. line 8z and R&TC Section 17138.2.